Home » Posts tagged 'food' (Page 15)

 The Grand Finale: “World War III Will Be A Fight Over Basic Human Needs – Food and Other Commodities”

-As political tensions heat up it is becoming clear that the world’s super powers are vying for control of resources like oil, water, metals and food.
-And though developed nations have thus far avoided any significant clashes with each other, the proxy wars being waged in the middle east and Europe are a slow burning fuse that will soon lead to widespread military confrontation.
+The Grand Finale: “World War III Will Be A Fight Over Basic Human Needs – Food and Other Commodities” As political tensions heat up it is becoming clear that the world’s super powers are vying for control of resources like oil, water, metals and food.
+And though developed nations have thus far avoided any significant clashes […]

 Trade deals boosting climate change: the food factor

-The climate talks in Paris in December this year are viewed as a last chance for the world’s governments to commit to binding targets that might halt our march towards catastrophe.
-But in the countdown to Paris, many of these same governments have signed or are pushing a raft of ambitious trade and investment deals that would pre-empt measures that they could take to deal with climate change (see box 1).
+Trade deals boosting climate change: the food factor The climate talks in Paris in December this year are viewed as a last chance for the world’s governments to commit to binding targets that might halt our march towards catastrophe.
+But in the countdown to Paris, many of these same governments have signed or are pushing […]

 To feed growing cities we need to stop urban sprawl eating up our food supply